AustinHackers/austinhackers.github.io/aboutus.md

 recruitment for your company, come prepared to buy drinks/alcohol for everyone in attendance.

-*The time-format for the meetings will now consist of 1 minute for setup, 10 minutes of talking, and 5 minutes of QA.
+> *The time-format for the meetings will now consist of 1 minute for setup, 10 minutes of talking, and 5 minutes of QA.
 These times will be strictly enforced due to our growth and difficulties with people going over these limits.*

-*If this is your first time, come prepared to speak.
-Continued failure to present will result in being removed from the venue.
+> *If this is your first time, come prepared to speak.
+Continued failure to present will result in being removed from the venue.*

 ### Participation
 Participation is mandatory for continued membership in the group.
 What this means, is that to retain a subscription to the mailing list, and to not get heckled at the meetings, you must contribute to the group in some form.
-Potential ways to contribute currently include:

-* Attending the meetings and **speaking** about what you're working on, what you're up to, etc.
+The best way to do this is to attend the meetings and **speak** about what you're working on, what you're up to, etc.

 > **Note**, *it is up to The Mob. to decide whether or not you are participating enough, and if it seems that you aren't the heavy-hand of